- How do I Register as a Self-Employed Tutor?

 - What Will Happen If You Fail to Report Income from Tutoring Jobs?

-It has been estimated that the number of private tutors in the UK has risen to over a million in recent years – making tutoring jobs one of the most popular professions in Britain, especially as jobs for ex teachers, 10,000 of whom are estimated to have left their profession between 2010 and 2015 according to an 2017 article in the independent.
+It has been estimated that the number of private tutors in Canada has risen significantly in recent years – making tutoring jobs one of the most popular professions in the country.
+This is not surprising since the art of teaching is a highly valuable skill and always in high demand.

 The demand for private tutors today is the highest it has ever been, with tutors available for all sorts of subjects and skills with varying qualifications and experience.
-Due to this rise in popularity, the home tutoring profession and private tutoring incomes are being monitored more closely than ever by the UK internal revenue office, HM Revenue & Customs (HMRC).
+Due to this rise in popularity, the home tutoring profession and private tutoring incomes are being monitored more closely than ever by the Canadian Revenue Agency (CRA).

-In becoming a private tutor, you are classed as a self-employed sole trader.
-Working as a sole trader entails certain responsibilities, such as adhering to tax laws and reporting what you earn to HMRC without delay.
+In becoming a private tutor, chances are you may be classed as a self-employed sole trader.
+Working as a sole trader entails certain responsibilities, such as adhering to tax laws and reporting what you earn to the CRA without delay.
 This is called a tax return, and can be done online.

 Reporting your income is a straightforward process, it doesn't have to be complicated or confusing.
-This guide will give tax tips, answer the questions that tutors frequently ask when starting their business, and show you everything you need to do to record your income and file a tax return.
+This guide will give tax tips, answer the questions that tutors frequently ask when starting their business, and show you everything you need to do to record your income and file a tax return in Canada.